GuiGou12358/lotto-multichain-grant/Lotto dApp - Jackpot Funding - draft.md

 ## Future proposal for retro funding the dApp development

-Only if the dApp is a success (functional dApp, positive user feedback, large number of participations), the team will receive a retro funding for the dApp development.
+If the dApp is a success (functional dApp, positive user feedback, large number of participations), the team will receive a retro funding for the dApp development.

 KPIs will be proposed and discussed with the community in order to judge the quality of the development and the dApp.

 Some examples of KPI could be :
 - at least 100,000 participations and 10,000 different addresses in three months
 - a survey with at least 75% positive opinion

 A draft for retro funding the dApp development can be found [here](Lotto%20dApp%20-%20Jackpot%20Funding%20-%20draft.md).